-Sure, the cons seem long, but ultimately the dye does work and it’s way less irritating to the skin than any chemical dyes, so we’d recommend undertaking this on a weekend when you won’t be seeing anybody.
-But if you’re prepared for the process, you can dye your hair a whole range of colors naturally, from reddish auburn and burgundy to shades of brown and black.
+Sure, the cons seem long, but ultimately the dye does work, and it’s way less irritating to the skin than any harsh chemical dyes, so we’d recommend undertaking this on a weekend when you won’t be seeing anybody.

 LONGEST-LASTING BEARD DYE

 We call the Godefroy Professional Hair Color Tint Kint the longest-lasting beard dye for two straightforward reasons.
 First, this beard dye lasts up to six weeks.
-Second, the amount of beard dye you get will also last you the longest because this kit ships with 20 capsules of beard dye.
-Each capsule is good for one dyeing session, which far exceeds the amount of dyeing you’ll get from any other option here.
+Second, the amount of beard dye you get will also last you a long time because this kit ships with 20 individual capsules of beard dye.
+Each is good for one dye job, which far exceeds the amount of dyeing you’ll get from any other option on our list.
 This also means you’re never wasting any dye because each capsule comes with just the right amount of dye to get the job done.
-That’s going to save a lot of money in the long run and makes this a great value pick too.
+That’s going to save a lot of money in the long run, making this a great value pick that’s easy to apply.

 BEST TEMPORARY COLOR

-This My Perfect Goatee Temporary Goatee and Beard Color isn’t exactly a beard dye.
-Instead of going the full dye route, which will last weeks, this is basically like a makeup kit for your beard that quickly blends and washes out with beard wash or soap and water.
-You use a little brush and the colored powders — blonde, light brown, medium brown, dark brown, auburn, and black — in the kit to basically brush and blend color into your hair.
-It’s a great option for those who want to experiment with changing the color of their facial hair without jumping feet-first into the dyeing pool.
-You can also use this kit every day to achieve the same effect as a proper beard dye.
+This My Perfect Goatee Temporary Goatee and Beard Color isn’t a beard dye per se.
+Instead of going the full-on dye route, which will last weeks, this is basically like a makeup kit for your beard that quickly blends and washes out with beard wash or soap and water.
+You use a small brush included in the kit and colored powders to brush and blend color into your hair.
+It’s an excellent option for those who want to experiment with changing the color of their facial hair without jumping feet-first into the dyeing pool.
+Because it’s not a dye, it’s also free of most harsh chemicals assimilated with dyes.